 Learn about Chailey's history, including Chailey in the Great War, Chailey Airfield in WWII, Chailey Heritage and the conservation areas of St George's and Chailey Green with St Peter's 13th Century Church.

-CHAILEY HOUSING NEEDS SURVEY - all residents of Chailey, please help us to assess housing needs in the Parish, either by completing and returning the hard copy which you will receive by post or by completing the on-line version which can be found here.
+CHAILEY HOUSING NEEDS SURVEY - thanks to all residents of Chailey who helped us to assess housing needs in the Parish by completing and returning the recent housing needs survey.
 This will assist your Parish Council in the development of the Neighbourhood Plan and help ensure that it does indeed meet the needs of the Parish.

 Read about our Neighbourhood Plan - Find out the results of our "Shaping Chailey" survey here and reflect on our draft Vision for Chailey set out below.
 Want to contribute directly to the debate on future housing and how best to protect our local environment?
 Find out how here!
 And to comment on our Draft Objectives, go here!